GaloisInc/pirate/doc/tutorial_pal.rst

 :code:`pirate_resource` as annotated in the source.

-The :code:`type` field indicates the resource type, and the subfields of :code:`contents` vary depending on its value.
+The :code:`type` field indicates the resource type, and the subfields of :code:`value` vary depending on its value.
 For more information about resource types, see the `resources section <resources.rst>_`.

 Running the Application